Sheila Rossi

 Sheila Rossi, a long-time resident and dedicated community advocate, proudly announces her candidacy for South Pasadena City Council District 2.
+As the only Democrat in the District 2 race, Sheila has a broad base of support that runs across the political spectrum.
 With over two decades of community service and leadership, Rossi is committed to fostering a vibrant, inclusive, and sustainable future for South Pasadena while preserving its unique charm and sense of community.

 Rossi's 17 years in South Pasadena have been marked by extensive community service.
 Rossi currently serves as Vice-Chair of both the South Pasadena Finance Commission and the Finance Ad Hoc Committee, providing fiscal oversight and responsibility for our community well-being.
 She served on the Executive Board of the South Pasadena Educational Foundation and actively campaigned for the passage of Measure S (2009, 2013) & SP (2016) as a member of those committees.
 She has also been a member of the South Pasadena Arts Council, WISPPA, AYSO, co-chaired the LAC/USC Holiday Gift Giving Event with National Charity League, and served as a Girl Scouts leader.